Serious offenders

 What is a serious offender?

-Section 3 (1) of the Crimes (Administration of Sentences) Act 1999 defines a Serious Offender as any of the following:
+In NSW, the law defines a Serious Offender as any of the following:

-• an offender who is serving a sentence for life,
+• an offender serving a sentence for life

-• an offender who is serving a sentence for which a non-parole period has been set in accordance with Schedule 1 to the Crimes (Sentencing Procedure) Act 1999,
+• an offender serving a sentence for which a non-parole period has been set in accordance with Schedule 1 to the Crimes (Sentencing Procedure) Act 1999,

 • an offender who is, for the time being, required to be managed as a Serious Offender in accordance with a decision of the sentencing court, the Parole Authority, or the Commissioner,